p55d2k/thegist/README.md

 ### Automation with GitHub Actions

 Newsletter delivery is orchestrated by the `Send Daily Newsletter` workflow in `.github/workflows/newsletter.yml`.
-It runs every day at **06:30 UTC** and can also be triggered manually from the GitHub Actions tab.
+It runs every day at **08:00 UTC and 16:00 UTC** and can also be triggered manually from the GitHub Actions tab.

 #### Required secrets